Ahituv-lab/Asymmetron/docs/source/tutorial.rst

    The identification of the closest element is performed relative to the first file provided.
 The results are therefore influenced by the order of the files.

-   In a case of a tie, all instances are reported.
+   In the case of a tie, the sign of the annotated region whose center is the closest to the center of the un-annotated region is used.

 |